 No visit here would be complete without taking time to discover its very first residents.
-You see, as you walk under Stravon's canopy, it's quite easy to find yourself drifting off and imagining what life was like in these parts one thousand years ago.
+You see, as you walk under Stravon's canopy, it's quite easy to find yourself imagining what life was like in these parts one thousand years ago.
 At that time the world was marching through the Middle Ages with a population of around the 275,000,000 mark while New Zealand's was probably more like 75.
 Man had quite literally just arrived.

 Up until then, New Zealand was a utopia for birdlife and for millions of years our birds evolved in such a unique manner that one of their transformations was gigantism.
 New Zealand was heavily forested, particularly in these parts and it was here where two of the largest birds ever known existed in high abundance.
 The giant Moa and it's only predator, the hulking Pouakai were two of the real heavyweights in the bird department.

 At the top of the food chain was Pouakai (known later as Haast’s Eagle - Harpagornis moorei) which had evolved into a raptor of massive proportions.
 It was natures ultimate killing machine, weighing somewhere in between 10–15 kg (22–33 lb) with a wingspan of 3 metres and talons like a tigers, it would hit its prey with the force of a car crash.
 The giant South Island Moa (Dinornis robustus) which stood 3.6 m (12 ft) in height and weighed about 230 kg (510 lb) were no match for the eagle, in fact, nothing was, there are even stories of them carrying away young Maori.